PhantomAppDevelopment/firebase-as3/auth/README.md

 Once you have the profile information you might want to save it on an Object that can be globally accessed, you will need it when performing Auth requests against Firebase Database and Firebase Storage.

-The `idToken` you receive from this response doesn't work with `auth` requests.
+The `idToken` you receive from this response doesn't work with Firebase Database and Firebase Storage requests.
 You must exchange it for a new one using the next method.
+It still works for further Firebase Auth requests.

 ## Refreshing the idToken